 This excerpt is in English.

-Henry Sapoznik was born in 1953 in Brooklyn, New York.
+Henry Sapoznik was born in Brooklyn, New York in 1953.

-This interview is part of the Yiddish and the Arts: musicians, actors, and artists series.
+This interview is part of the Yiddish in the Academy: scholars, language instructors, and students series.

 Other video highlights from this oral history